Family Fun at the Chesapeake Bay Maritime Museum

 For youth groups, children's organizations, and scouts, ages 8-12 (and their chaperones)

 Under the guidance of a museum educator, youth group participants experience the rustic life of a lighthouse keeper while spending the night in the historic 1879 Hooper Strait Lighthouse, located on the museum’s 18-acre campus along the St. Michaels Harbor.

-The program is offered Fridays and Saturdays, April through June and again in the fall, with advanced reservations recommended.
+The program is offered Fridays and Saturdays, April through June and September and October with advanced reservations required.